omarnasr1/NTI-Graduation-Project-SupplyChain/README.md

 ## High-Level Architecture

-The platform is organized into parallel ingestion pipelines (batch and streaming, on two cloud platforms) that share a single dbt transformation project and converge on a unified Power BI semantic model.
+The Solution is organized into parallel ingestion pipelines (batch and streaming, on two cloud platforms) that share a single dbt transformation project and converge on a unified Power BI semantic model.
 A final cross-platform CDC sync keeps the Fabric Warehouse and Snowflake aligned.

 <img src="Screen%20shots/Local/Solution%20Architecture.png" alt="System Architecture" width="900">